NexusMutual/docs/docs/developers/Diagrams/Contracts Diagrams/claims-assessment.md

 2. **Redeem Approved Claim**
    - Wait for assessment period to complete
-   - If claim is approved, call `redeemClaimPayout` on IndividualClaims
+   - If claim is approved, call `redeemClaimPayout` on Claims
    - Receive:
      - Claim amount in cover asset
      - Assessment deposit returned in ETH